 Several gentle bays of glowing sand, punctuated by black rocks and lined with leaning palm trees, make up Ong Lang Beach.
 On the central-west coast, just north of Phu Quoc Island’s main town of Duong Dong, this pretty beach is peppered with excellent-value mid to high-end resorts.
-Follow the signposts off the main road to one of the resorts, order a cocktail and have a swim in the warm sea, before retiring to a sun lounger under a coconut palm.
+Follow the signposts off the main road to any one of the resorts, order a cocktail and have a swim in the warm sea, before retiring to a sun lounger under a coconut palm.
 Mango Bay Resort is particularly good – both for its sunset cocktails and for its rustic-chic accommodation.
-If you’re not planning on staying here (or on splashing out on a cocktail), follow the signs to the ‘public beach’, where there’s access to a beautiful bit of sand next to Coco Palm Resort.
-For anyone looking for some serious luxury and contemporary design, head to the brand new Shells Resort.
+Thuy House is fantastic for budget travellers; and for anyone looking for some serious luxury and contemporary design, head to the brand new Shells Resort.
+If you’re not planning on staying here (or on splashing out on a cocktail), follow the signs to the ‘public beach’, where there’s access to a beautiful bit of sand next to Coco Palm Resort (the latter is also a good mid-range place to stay).

 4: GANH DAU BEACH

 Location: north of the island [MAP] | Vietnamese name: Bãi Gành Dầu

 On the remote northwestern tip of the island, Ganh Dau Beach is a gorgeous corner of flour-white sand fringed by palm trees.
-Reached via a bumpy dirt track from a dusty fishing village, Ganh Dau Beach is sheltered and shaded; the water is calm and shallow with a cluster of wooden fishing boats just offshore, and the Cambodian islands lying only a few kilometres in the distance.
+Reached via a newly paved lane from a dusty fishing village, Ganh Dau Beach is sheltered and shaded; the water is calm and shallow with a cluster of wooden fishing boats just offshore, and the Cambodian islands lying only a few kilometres in the distance.
 The discreet Peppercorn Beach Resort is set in an orchard of coconut palms on powdery sand.
 Simple, tasteful and elegant bungalows are set right on the beach, and there’s a great restaurant too.
 Even if you don’t stay here, it makes for an excellent lunch stop while exploring the island.
 Next door, the Gold Coast Resort has cheaper rooms.
 Continue past these resorts for some excellent portions of undeveloped beach.

 Ganh Dau Beach, at the northwestern tip of the island, is quiet, remote and rarely visited